dustinsand/hex-arch-kotlin-spring-boot/README.md

 # Enforcing the Architecture

+The architecture is at risk of eroding over time if boundaries between layers are not maintained.
 [ArchUnit](https://www.archunit.org/) is used to check if the code follows the architecture.
-ArchUnit does so by analyzing given Java bytecode, importing all classes into a Java code structure.
+ArchUnit does so by analyzing the  given Java bytecode, importing all classes into a Java code structure.
 ArchUnit’s main focus is to automatically test architecture and coding rules, using any plain Java unit testing framework.
 See src/test/kotlin/.../HexagonalArchitectureTest.kt for the rules checked.

 # TL;DR Show me a diagram